rjarry/aerc/CONTRIBUTING.md

   trailer with the commit id and its title.
 - When in doubt, follow the format and layout of the recent existing commits.
 - If your commit brings visible changes for end-users, add one of the following trailers with a short and concise description of the change.
+The change should be described in full sentences, starting with a capital letter and ending in a period.

   * `Changelog-added:` for new features.
   * `Changelog-fixed:` for bug fixes.